Our Educational Philosophy and Curriculum

-Morning Conferences are designed to offer an array of topics presented in the form of case-based conferences, practice management discussions, weekly board review, as well as outpatient and photo potpourri sessions.
+Morning and After12:00 p.m.
+Conferences are designed to offer an array of topics presented in the form of case-based conferences, interactive discussions, and board review.

 During case studies, family medicine residents develop presentation skills, which illustrate the diagnosis and management of common and unusual disease processes.
 Discussions of differential diagnoses, appropriate testing, and referral management provide an integrated approach to patient care.

-Grand Rounds are held weekly and include prominent guest speakers discussing a broad spectrum of topics and are usually organized by the hospital’s Director of CME who incidentally is a faculty member of our Family Medicine Residency Program.
+Grand Rounds are held weekly and include prominent guest speakers discussing a broad spectrum of topics.

 Workshops are presented on specific skills vital to the practice of family medicine.
 Topics include motivational interviewing, suturing techniques, casting and splinting, joint injections, ACLS review, and the musculoskeletal exam.
 We do learning OSCEs and role playing to teach and evaluate clinical and supervisory skills.